Asbestos Law - Asbestosis and Mesothelioma - cause, symptoms and law

 docket are anticipated.
 Estimates of the percentage of qualified cases ranged from

-about 25 percent to 60 percent, or approximately 850 to 2,040 cases. - Trial dates were scheduled promptly in federal court, generally in less than
+about 25 percent to 60 percent, or approximately 850 to 2,040 cases.

 six months.
 Plaintiffs recognized that there were asbestos cases that needed to be